 This is a great way to quickly visualize proper depth of field for your scene.
 Just download the template, print it out, and roughly place elements to your heart’s content for each part of the scene.

 Storyboards are commonly used in film, web and game design as a quick, effective way to communicate spatial position…virtualrealitypop.com

 360˙ Panorama Grid to VR Viewer

 Use the grid to draw a perspective view of your scenes.
+It’s a little tricky to draw in this perspective, but with a little practice you can get your ideas on paper.
 You can also pop them into a 360˙viewer (GoProVR) to swipe around.
 It’s a good option for quick feedback.

 Part 2: Prototyping with 2D assets